veg/qfilt/README.md

                   if the second bit is set, low q-score homopolymers are tolerated;
                   and if the highest bit is set, low q-score 'N's are tolerated

-    -T PREFX    : if supplied, only reads with this PREFIX are retained, and the PREFIX is stripped from each contributing read
+    -T PREFIX   : if supplied, only reads with this PREFIX are retained, and the PREFIX is stripped from each contributing read

     -t MISMATCH : if PREFIX is supplied, prefix matching tolerates at most